 This three-day strand is led by Dr. Paul Malette and Deborah Simak of CBI Consultants (formerly Director of Learning Support, Burnaby School District).
 The three-day strand is interactive with inspiring British Columbia based stories and practices that support BC’s New Curriculum, core competencies and successful career-life development for all students.
 The strand emphasizes home, school, and community collaboration and systems change.
 The strand is designed for School Trustees, District Teams, School Based Teams, classroom teachers, educational assistants, parents, community agencies and CLBC staff.
 Participants are encouraged to come as teams to collaborate and leave the strand and Institute with action plans to put research into practice.

-Strand 5: Nurturing all learners through inclusive literacy practices – 3 days
+Strand 4: Nurturing all Learners Through Inclusive Literacy Practices – 3 days

 Every child arrives at school with a multitude of literacies.
-Come join us as we explore systems, structures and strategies that build from children’s funds of knowledge to develop essential school literacy skills for our diverse learners where purpose, context, and responsiveness are at the core of effective practice.
+We will explore systems, structures and strategies that build from children’s funds of knowledge to develop essential school literacy skills for our diverse learners where purpose, context, and responsiveness are at the core of effective practice.

-Over the three days we will revisit and deepen our understandings of reading, writing workshop, literacy centres and stations, culturally responsive teaching, and critical literacy.
-Special attention will be paid to developing inclusive literacy communities where every child is an author and inquirer (Tier 1), and opportunities for supports that scaffold emerging literacies (Tier 2 and 3).
+Over the three days we will revisit and deepen our understandings of reading, writing workshop, literacy centres and stations, culturally responsive teaching, and critical literacies.
+Special attention will be paid to developing inclusive literacy communities where every child is an author and inquirer (Tier 1), and opportunities for supports that scaffold emerging skill development (Tier 2 and 3).

 You have probably heard about BCs Competency Based Individual Education Plans (IEPs), but do you know where they came from?
 This institute will focus on why IEPs are changing, and how they can be used to build students agency in strength based way that align to BCs redesigned curriculum.
 We will look at how IEPs can be helpful in advocating, and in designing for support and instruction for inclusive classrooms.